TomasHubelbauer/github-actions-wsl/README.md

 https://github.com/marketplace/actions/setup-wsl

-### Fix the issue with the kernel - see if WSL2 is needed or WSL1 will work too
+### Fix the issue with the kernel and figure out why "no installed distros"

-https://docs.microsoft.com/en-us/windows/wsl/install-manual#step-4---download-the-linux-kernel-update-package
+The current workflow fails `wsl whoami` because thee is distro installed even though `wsl --list --all` shows Ubuntu got installed correctyly.

+Another issue I was facing was about the kernel with a link to this: https://docs.microsoft.com/en-us/windows/wsl/install-manual#step-4---download-the-linux-kernel-update-package

 This will fix WSL2 I guess but I wonder if WSL1 can be made to work, too.